-9. The two Departments which occupy prime place are Rural Development and Power & Electricity.
+- 9. The two Departments, which occupy prime place, are Rural Development and Power & Electricity.
 These two Departments have made significant strides.
-The most important programme of the Rural Development Department relates to the New Land Use Policy (NLUP) designed to wean away people from 'Jhumming' and provide them permanent settlement.
-Sizeable provisions of Rs.
-27.70 crore in 1993-94 and Rs.
-28.30 crore in 1994-95 have been set apart for the implementation of this Policy.
-In 1993-94, the provisions was utilised for maintaining 21,853 families under 6 Blocks and for covering 6,225 new families in

-Serchhip and Lungdar 'E'.
-As for 1994-95, 15,000 more families are proposed to be covered in Lunglei and parts of Lungdar, Khawzawl and Tlangnuam Blocks.

-Coming to the Power Sector, emphasis is being 10. laid on the acceleration of the tempo of projects in hand.
-The Maicham Mini Hydel Project and the two N.E.C. sponsored projects at Ramri Lui and Vawra Lui are expected to be commissioned in 1994-95.
-The Serlui 'B' Hydel Project, the preliminary work on which is in progress, is slated for commissioning in 1997-98.
-Apart from the Mini Hydel Projects at Tuipang Lui and Teirei the work on which has already been taken up two more Mini Hydel Projects at Kau-Tlabung and Tuiphal will be taken up next yeaf.
-Simulteneously, the 60 MW Tuirial Hydel Project, 210-MW Tuivai Hydel Project and 50-MW Kolodyne Phase-I are being processed to be taken up through private and foreign agencies.
-The Government is also pursuing vigorously the 120 MW Dhaleshwari Hydel Project (popularly known as Bairabi Hydel Project) to be taken up as early as possible as a Central Sector Project.
-As regards transmission, apart from the Zemabawk-West Phaileng and Serchhip 'E' Lungdar 132 KV lines likely to be commissioned shortly the construction of three more 132 KV lines connecting Marpara, Lungsen and Lawngtlai is also expected to be completed next year.
-Under the Power Sector, Rural Electrification remains an important programme.
-As many as 50 additional villages are expected to be electrified in 1993-94.
-With this, 88 percent of the villages would get covered by this programme.
+The most important programme of the Rural Development department relates to the New Land Use Policy (NLUP) designed to wean away people from 'Jhumming' and provide them permanent settlement.
+Sizable provisions of Rs.
+27.70 crore in 1993-1994 and Rs.
+28.30 crore in 1994-1995 have been set apart for the implementation of this Policy.
+In 1993-1994, the provisions was utilised for maintaining 21,853 families under 6 Blocks and for covering 6,225 new families in Serchhip and Lungdar 'E'.
+As for 1994-1995, 15,000 more families are proposed to be covered in Lunglei and parts of Lungdar, Khawzawl and Tlangnuam Blocks. - 10.
+Coming to the Power Sector, emphasis is being laid on the accelaration of the tempo of projects in hand.
+The Maicham Mini Hydel Project and the two NEC sponsored projects at Ramri Lui and Vawra Lui are expected to be commissioned in 1994-1995.
+The Serlui 'B' Hydel Project, the preliminary work which is in progress, is slated for commissioned in 1994-1995.
+Apart form the Mini Hydel Projects at Tuipang Lui and Teirei Lui the work on which has already been taken up, two more Mini Hydel Projects at Kau-Tlabung and Tuiphal will be taken up next year.
+Simultaneously, the 60MW Tuirial Hydel Project, 210-MW Tuivai Hydel Project and 60 MW Kolodyne Phase -I are being processed to be taken up through private and foreign agencies.
+The Government is also pursuing vigorously the 120 MW Dhaleshwari Hydel Project (popularly known as Bairabi Hydel Project) to be taken up as early as possible as a central Sector Project.
+As regards transmission, apart from the Zemabawk-West Phaileng and Serchhip- 'E' Lungdar 132 KV lines likely to be commissioned shortly, the construction of three more 132 KV lines connecting Marpara, Lungsen and Lawngtlai is also expected to be completed next year.
+Under the Power Sector, Rural electrification remains and important programme.
+As many as 50 additional villages are expected to be electrified in 1993-1994. with this, 88 percent of the villages would get covered by this programmes.